orbisgis/geoclimate/README.md

         }

 ```
-The next script computes all geoindicators needed by the TEB model (http://www.umr-cnrm.fr/spip.php?article199).
-To run it the user must set a place name and a connexion to a spatial database (H2GIS or PostGIS).
+The next script computes all geoindicators needed by the [TEB](http://www.umr-cnrm.fr/spip.php?article199) model.
+To run it, the user must set a place name and a connexion to a spatial database (H2GIS or PostGIS).
 As described above, the script extract the OSM data and transform it to a set of GIS layers requiered by the Geoclimate chain.
-Then a set of algorithms are excecuted to compute, the 3 geounits (building, block and RSU).
-For each geounits geographical parameters like density, form, compacity, distance, sky view factor are computed.
+Then a set of algorithms is executed to compute, the 3 geo-units (building, block and RSU).
+For each geo-units, geographical parameters like density, form, compactness, distance, *Sky View Factor* (SVF) are computed.

 ```groovy
 @GrabResolver(name='orbisgis', root='http://nexus-ng.orbisgis.org/repository/orbisgis/')